Dreams can be vivid or dim. Usually, the dreamer doesn’t physically feel anything.

 What are hypnagogic hallucinations?

-When someone suffers a hypnagogic hallucination, it’s usually right before they fall asleep.
+When someone has a hypnagogic hallucination, it’s usually right before they fall asleep.
 The person often snaps awake, fearful that what they thought they experienced was real.
 The hallucinations can range from seeing shapes and colors to hearing voices or music.

-Far more concerning hallucinations can happen with drug use, especially methamphetamines or hallucinogens.
+Far more concerning, hallucinations can happen with drug use, especially methamphetamines or hallucinogens.

 For further reading: